-The operator of Yarwun - RMA1, RTA Yarwun Pty Ltd, is ultimately 100% owned by Rio Tinto.
-Rio Tinto confirms it has adequate financial capacity to cover the estimated costs of planned closure, early closure, reclamation, and post-closure monitoring and maintenance of Yarwun - RMA1.
+QAL - RMD1 is 80% owned by Rio Tinto.
+Joint Venture partners are responsible for their agreed share of closure and rehabilitation costs.
+Rio Tinto confirms it has adequate financial capacity to cover the agreed share of estimated costs of planned closure, early closure, reclamation, and post-closure monitoring and maintenance of QAL - RMD1.